 - the health risks of unnatural, laboratory created genetically modified foods.

-Melissa has spoken at numerous conferences, including the American Academy of Physician Assistants annual conference, the "Polycystic Ovary Syndrome: The Perfect Endocrine Storm" conference, Natural Products Expo West, the Nutritional Pathways to Health and Healing Conference for First Nations People in Edmonton, Canada, and the Australasian Integrative Medicine Association conference in Auckland, New Zealand.
+Melissa has spoken at numerous conferences, including the 2nd Annual Health and Human Rights Summit, Resist and Regenerate Our Communities Summit, American Academy of Physician Assistants annual conference, the "Polycystic Ovary Syndrome: The Perfect Endocrine Storm" conference, Natural Products Expo West, the Nutritional Pathways to Health and Healing Conference for First Nations People in Edmonton, Canada, and the Australasian Integrative Medicine Association conference in Auckland, New Zealand.

-In recent years, she has given presentations on the health effects of genetically modified foods (also known as genetically modified organisms or GMOs) and on how to be a savvy non-GMO shopper to the public.
-She was trained by the Institute for Responsible Technology to speak about GMOs and served as the Speaker, Non-GMO Pure Food Dinner Program Director, and the Director of Education for the GMO Free Project of Tucson from 2011-2013.
+In recent years, she has given presentations on the health effects of genetically modified foods (also known as genetically modified organisms or GMOs) and on how to buy Regenerative Organic food for optimal health.
+She was trained by the Institute for Responsible Technology to speak about GMOs and served as the Speaker and the Director of Education for the GMO Free Project of Tucson from 2011-2013.
 In May 2013, she gave the keynote rallying speech before roughly a thousand people at the Tucson March Against Monsanto.
+In 2016, she co-founded Toxin-Free Pima County and serves as one of its speakers.

-Melissa has been a regular contributor for the nationally distributed magazine Better Nutrition since 2008 and is now its Ask the Nutritionist columnist.
-Her work as a nutritionist and author has been written about in The Los Angeles Times, Chicago Tribune, Woman's World, First for Women magazine, New Zealand Woman's Weekly, and on WebMD, About.com, and Celiac.com.
-She also serves on the Medical Advisory Board of the Southern Arizona Celiac Support group.
+Melissa is a veteran health journalist and was a regular contributor for the nationally distributed magazine Better Nutrition from 2008 - 2021.
+Her work as a nutritionist and author has been written about in The Los Angeles Times, Chicago Tribune, Woman's World, First for Women magazine, New Zealand Woman's Weekly, and on WebMD and Celiac.com.

-Melissa combines the investigative research skills she honed in journalism school with her nutrition training and more than 20 years of clinical nutrition experience to stay up to date on nutrition research and provide clients with personalized timely nutrition advice.
+Melissa combines the investigative research skills she honed in journalism school with her nutrition training and more than 28 years of clinical nutrition experience to stay up to date on health and nutrition research and provide clients and readers with timely nutrition information and personalized nutrition advice.
 She is a Phi Beta Kappa graduate from the University of Arizona, earned a diploma in nutrition and Graduate of the Year honors from the American Academy of Nutrition, and received advanced nutrition training from the Designs for Health Institute.